 In the middle of the 18th century, a wing to the South-East was built with a staircase serving the upper floors.

-In 1784, a last addition to the castle was made with the Neo-classical chapel and the two pavilions in the park.
+In 1784, last addition to the castle was made with the Neo-classical chapel and the two pavilions in the park.

 During the French Revolution, Meung Castle was confiscated from the Bishops of Orléans and bought by one of the founders of the Banque de France.
 Since then, the castle has been a private residence open to visitors.